ElementsProject/lightning/doc/getting-started/advanced-setup/repro.md

 You can verify the reproducible build in two ways:

 - Repeating the entire reproducible build, making sure from scratch that the binaries match.
 Just follow the instructions above for this.
-- Verifying that the downloaded binaries match match the hashes in `SHA256SUMS` and that the signatures in `SHA256SUMS.asc` are valid.
+- Verifying that the downloaded binaries match the hashes in `SHA256SUMS` and that the signatures in `SHA256SUMS.asc` are valid.

 Assuming you have downloaded the binaries, the manifest and the signatures into the same directory, you can verify the signatures with the following: